 Whether you like playing live or on your own, you’re looking at one of the coolest, simplest and most rewarding table games out there.
 Where to play, and where to get the best French roulette gaming experiences?
-We cannot get enough of Royal Panda, Energy Casino, Casino Cruise and Leo Vegas.
+We cannot get enough of Royal Panda, Energy Casino and Leo Vegas.
 So, it is a date, see you at the wheel!

 French roulette rules